GhadaSokar/personal-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a PhD candidate at Eindhoven University of Technology, The Netherlands.
+I am a PhD candidate and teaching assistant at TU/e, The Netherlands.

 I am currently interested in developing methods that enable deep neural networks to continually learn stream of tasks with changing distribution over time.
 I am practicually interested in methods that address the Stability-Plasticity dilemma with constrained capacity models and limited/no access to previously seen data.
 I believe this enables developing intelligent agents applicable to real-world applications where memory and computation constraints should be considered.